Serialcomms/Serial-Ports-in-VBA-Extra-Simple-2022/README.md

 Intended for use with serial devices which have a well-defined set of short commands and responses.

+_Assumes that COM Port has previously been configured correctly via command-line or other method_

 <P>

-No requirements provided for
+No functionality provided for

 - Debugging

 - Multiple COM Ports

-- COM Port settings to be modified before use

 - Waiting data check before read

 - Device hardware (signalling) functions

+- COM Port settings to be modified on starting

 </P>